 Youth group lessons have important main ideas, but keeping sessions fun and relevant is just as important.
 Include lighthearted activities and humor in the lesson when possible (and appropriate).
 Practical suggestions and life application is vital to include.
 Knowing what the Bible says on specific matters is significant, but teens also need to know how they can apply what they're learning in their daily lives.
 At the end of the group meeting, give examples and ask the group to come up with additional ways to practice what they've learned.

 Although leaders and youth pastors may each conduct youth group meetings according to how they feel led by God, general elements might include:

 - Lesson or speaker

 - Closing prayer/prayer requests

-Other aspects that might be included are adults or teens sharing personal testimonies of how Christ is working in their lives, youth group games, relevant DVD clips, and opening praise and worship music.
+Other aspects that might be included are adults or teens sharing personal testimonies of how Christ is working in their lives, youth group games and choosing a youth group name, relevant DVD clips, and opening praise and worship music.

 Having a plan for youth group security, such as sign ins, parent or leader assistance, and other safety precautions is also important for youth group sessions.

 Go Where God Leads You in Youth Group Lessons

 If there is one thing every youth pastor knows, it is that things will almost never go as planned.
 If you are holding a lesson about putting on the armor of God and a youth member suddenly admits that he got drunk last weekend and feels he has failed God, it is fine to get a bit sidetracked and deal with an important issue that many other youth members may be struggling with as well.
 If the students bring up topics, you can be certain those topics are important to their spiritual walk with God.
 So, while preparing a lesson is vital, knowing when to set aside the printable and just minister to your youth is even more important.